South Korea Summit with Central Asian Countries

 Last year Uzbekistan’s trade volumes and cargos transported via the Georgian ports of Poti and Batumi increased from 503,000 tonnes to 864,000 tonnes.
 In early 2024 Batumi Sea Port LLC transported 6,012 tons of Kazakh ammonium nitrate and this cargo was shipped from the Kazakh port of Aktau to the port of Hovsan, Eastern Baku, Azerbaijan.
 It was further transported overland to the Georgian Black Sea seaport of Batumi for shipping onwards.
 This year AD Ports has invested in an intermodal logistics hub in Georgia which is due to come online later this year.
 AD Ports has inked an arrangement with Inveco for a 60% ownership in the port.
 AD Ports business view is that this intermodal logistics hub is placed on a strategic logistic corridor which connects manufacturing hubs in West Asia to consumer markets in Eastern Europe through ports in Kazakhstan, Azerbaijan, Armenia, Georgia and Türkiye.
 This logistic corridor also serves to connect the Caspian and Black seas with westward railway links to Türkiye and to Georgian Ports of Poti and Batumi, which further connect to European Black Sea ports in Bulgaria and Romania, while on the eastern connectivity side it links with different ports located along the Caspian Sea via a railway corridor to Azerbaijan.

 AD Ports has invested in bulk and container terminals in Karachi Port Trust (KPT) and is an enviable position to offer an alternate logistic overland and maritime route from Central Asia to ports of Karachi.
 The ports of Karachi can facilitate transit trade from Central Asia to the Far East including South Korea, Japan, Indonesia and Malaysia.
 This overland and maritime route would reduce the freight and logistic costs of bulk and containers cargoes from the Central Asian countries by one third as compared with the existing route for the landlocked Central Asian countries.
 Uzbekistan , Kazakhstan and Tajikistan are at various stages of signing Transit Trade Agreements with Pakistan to utilise its sea ports.
+Operationalising of the Agreement on Transit Trade which was signed during the visit of the Tajik president to Pakistan in December 2022 needs to be fast tracked.
 Hurdles remain such as cross border procedures being antiquated and cumbersome custom regulations revision of which are being held up due to bureaucratic lethargy and apathy.
 The logistic corridor needs to be managed on B to B basis to ensure commercial viability.
 The transit trade and logistic spillover benefits to Pakistan may be in the range of $ 1 billion annually besides extending strategic economic outreach to Central Asia.

 Authored by Nadir Mumtaz